 2.9.2.1.
 "Ballast" means one or more components, either between supply and light source, or integrated with the light source, to control the electrical current of a gas-discharge light source.

 2.9.3.
-"Variable intensity control" means the device which automatically controls rear light signalling devices producing variable luminous intensities to assure the unvarying perception of their signals.
+"Variable intensity control" means the device which automatically controls rear light-signalling devices producing variable luminous intensities to assure the unvarying perception of their signals.
 The variable intensity control is part of the lamp, or part of the vehicle, or split between the said lamp and the vehicle.

 2.10.
 Photometry